wiljar00/MUI_ReactJS_Budget_App/README.md

 ## TODO/Feature List:
-1. Add logic for the income calculations
+1. ---Add logic for the income calculations--- done
 2. Add a navbar for future pages
 3. Add dates to the expenses
 4. Using the dates added, create a second page for graphs and timelines